 WISERD Civil Society includes co-investigators from twelve UK universities as well as international collaborators in Europe, North America and Australia.
 The Centre also works in close partnership with colleagues from the public, private, policy and third sectors.

-Download English leaflet and Welsh leaflet below.
+Download English leaflet and Welsh leaflet.

 WISERD Director Professor Ian Rees Jones speaking at the WISERD Civil Society Centre launch in January 2015.